emanuelen5/vartarvipavag/config/README.md

 ### status updater

-Add a *REST command* service that pushes your current position to your app (using local network):
+Add a [*RESTful command*](https://www.home-assistant.io/integrations/rest_command/) service that pushes your current position to your app (using local network):

 ```yaml
 rest_command: